highking-solomon/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory is a script that shows the full path of the current directory when its run.

 1-listit :- This script shows all the content of the current working directory.

+3-listfiles ;- This script shows a long listing of the files and directories in the current working directory